apache/druid/docs/tutorials/tutorial-rollup.md

 PARTITIONED BY DAY
 ```

-Note that the query uses the `FLOOR` function to give the `__time` a granularity of `MINUTE`.
-The query defines the dimensions of the rollup by grouping columns 1, 2, and 3, which corresponds to the `timestamp`, `srcIP`, and `dstIP` columns.
-The query defines the metrics of the rollup by aggregating the `bytes` and `packets` columns.
+Note that the query uses the `FLOOR` function to combine rows based on MINUTE granularity.
+In the query, you group by dimensions, the `timestamp`, `srcIP`, and `dstIP` columns.
+You apply aggregations for the metrics, specifically to sum the `bytes` and `packets` columns and to add a column to count the number of rows that get rolled up.

 After the ingestion completes, you can query the data.

 ## Query the example data

-Open a new tab in the Query view and run the following query to see what data was ingested:
+Open a new tab in the Query view.
+Run the following query to view the ingested data:

 ```sql
 SELECT * FROM "rollup_tutorial"